readmeio/rdme/documentation/migration-guide.md

 1. **Enhanced Command Documentation**
    - Complete command reference in [the `documentation/commands` directory](https://github.com/readmeio/rdme/tree/v9/documentation/commands)
-   - Detailed usage examples and parameter descriptions
+   - Command reference pages are split out by topic for intuitive organization and ease of access
-   - Structured by command category for intuitive navigation
+   - Each command reference contains detailed usage examples and parameter descriptions

 2. **Improved CLI Experience**
    - Overhauled help screens with detailed examples to improve readability and ease of use